Homeowner reviewing mortgage documents and understanding what happens when they sell their property

 Early repayment charges typically range from 1% to 5% of the outstanding mortgage balance, though the exact figure depends on how far into the deal period you are and the terms of your specific mortgage.
 In the first year of a five-year fix, the charge might be 5%.
 In the fourth year, it might be 2%.
 Your mortgage terms will set this out.

 On a £150,000 balance, a 3% ERC would be £4,500.
-It is worth calculating this before you commit to a sale price or timeline, as it affects how much equity you will receive after completion.
+ERCs matter particularly in 2026 because many borrowers who locked into 5-year fixes during the 2023-2024 high-rate window are still mid-deal.
+With the Bank of England base rate having eased through 2025-2026 and remortgage products now more competitive, it is worth calculating the ERC against the savings from any new product before committing to a sale or remortgage.
 You may wish to seek independent financial advice if you are unsure about the implications for your specific mortgage product.

 Can you avoid early repayment charges by porting the mortgage?